ailelix/SingSelector/README.md

 But found no good gui client

-Speedran a junk but usable one within 3h
+Write a junk but usable one

 Using .NET 8.0